 The board and the nominating and corporate governance committee believe that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
 The board believes that the backgrounds and qualifications of our directors, considered as a group, should provide a composite mix of experience, knowledge and abilities that will allow the board to fulfill its responsibilities effectively.
 Candidates for director nominees are reviewed in the context of the current composition of the board, our operating requirements and the long-term interests of stockholders.
 In conducting this assessment, the board (or the nominating and corporate governance committee on behalf of the board) typically considers diversity, age, skills and such other factors as it deems appropriate given the current needs of the board and the company, to ensure the board has a diversity of skills and experience with respect to accounting and finance, management and leadership, vision and strategy, business operations, business judgment, industry knowledge and corporate governance.
+The nominating and governance committee retains and approves the fees of any search firm involved in identifying potential candidates.
 In the case of incumbent directors whose terms of office are set to expire, the board (or the nominating and corporate governance committee on behalf of the board) reviews these directors' overall service to the company during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.